Emergency Procedure

 Saturday 18th October - All 25 seen

-By 11:20, they had all settled down to rest and chew their cud in three groups — two resting in the eastern pasture and a smaller group of six relaxing under the trees in the southeast corner.
+By 11:20, they had settled down to rest and chew their cud in three groups — two spread out across the pasture and a smaller group of six relaxing under the trees in the southeast corner.
+They were calm and content, happily accepting strokes and rubs while they rested.

 No comments: